18 ADHD college accommodations you should ask for

 ADHD can complicate everything from test-taking to note-taking, but many of us don’t know about the accommodations we're entitled to.

-When the topic of accommodations comes up, we often downplay our needs, believing that these arrangements are for people with "more visible and apparent disabilities".
-We may even think, “well, I made it this far without any help,” or, “this feels like cheating.”
+When the topic of accommodations comes up, imposter syndrome can make ADHDers downplay their needs, believing that these arrangements are for people with a "more visible and apparent disability.”
+We may even think, “Well, I made it this far without any help,” or, “This feels like cheating.”

 Here’s the thing: it doesn’t have to be this way.
-Whether returning to school or enrolling for the first time, it’s important to know that there are options available to you.
+Whether returning to school or enrolling for the first time, it’s important to know that options are available to you.
+And remember, disability accommodations aren’t someone doing you a favor; they’re the law, so don’t be afraid to ask for reasonable accommodations.

 Disclaimer: This article was written from the perspective of a citizen of the United States.
-If you reside elsewhere, please be aware that accommodation procedures may be different in your country, and that the advice below may not be 100% applicable to you.
+If you reside elsewhere, please be aware that accommodation procedures may differ in your country and that the advice below may not be 100% applicable to you.

 With recent increased adaptation to online learning, some accommodations - like recorded lectures - have become more common, if not standard.
 Some are unique to in-person learning.
-In either case, it’s advantageous to know your options and confirm you have reliable access to them.
+In either case, knowing your options and confirming you have reliable access to them is advantageous.

 • Permission to record lectures for later reference and playback